Suspicious packages: One found near Robert De Niro property, two sent to Joe Biden

-Suspicious packages addressed to actor Robert De Niro and former Vice President Joe Biden were intercepted Thursday, and investigators said they were similar to crude pipe bombs sent to former President Barack Obama, Hillary Clinton and CNN.
+The mail-bomb scare widened Thursday as law enforcement officials seized three more suspicious packages — two addressed to former Vice President Joe Biden and one to actor Robert De Niro — and said they were similar to crude pipe bombs sent to former President Barack Obama, Hillary Clinton and CNN.

-None of the devices exploded and no one was injured, but the packages, sent to prominent Democrats critical of President Donald Trump, underscored the heightened political tensions and fears two weeks before national midterm elections.
+None of the devices exploded, and no one was injured.
+But the packages, sent to prominent Democrats critical of President Donald Trump, heightened nationwide tensions and fears two weeks before major congressional midterm elections.

+Even as everyone condemned the unknown sender and Trump decried political violence, blame flew for the corrosive nature of America's political conversation.

+"A very big part of the Anger we see today in our society is caused by the purposely false and inaccurate reporting of the Mainstream Media that I refer to as Fake News," Trump said in a morning Tweet.
+"It has gotten so bad and hateful that it is beyond description.
+Mainstream Media must clean up its act, FAST!"

+"Stop blaming others.
+Look in the mirror," Brennan tweeted.
+"Your inflammatory rhetoric, insults, lies, & encouragement of physical violence are disgraceful.
+Clean up your act....try to act Presidential."

+The politics belied the life-and-death nature of the growing list of bombing targets in New York, Delaware, Washington, D.C., Florida and California.

-Police said the package recovered in Manhattan addressed to De Niro, who dropped an expletive insult at Trump at this year's Tony Awards, was similar to the other pipe bombs recovered this week.
-De Niro had also apologized to Canadians for the "idiotic behavior of my president."
+Police on Thursday said the package recovered in Manhattan addressed to De Niro, who dropped an expletive insult at Trump at this year's Tony Awards, was similar to the other pipe bombs recovered this week.
+They said it may have been sitting in the mailroom of his building for a day or more before it was discovered.

+Two officials told The Associated Press that a person affiliated with the Tribeca Film Center was off work when he saw an image on the Internet and elsewhere of the package containing a crude pipe bomb sent to CNN.

+That person, who has a background in law enforcement, recalled seeing a similar package at the film center mailroom earlier and reported it to police.
+An official said it was suspected to have been delivered earlier this week.

 Biden has also criticized Trump, as recently as last week, saying Trump may not "know what he's doing" and coddles dictators.

-One package addressed to Biden was intercepted at a mail facility in Wilmington, Delaware.
-A second package was also found Thursday morning at a postal center in New Castle.
-A law enforcement source said the package was similar to the others.
+A law enforcement official said the packages addressed to Biden were intercepted at Delaware mail facilities in New Castle and Wilmington and were similar to the others.
 The official wasn't authorized to discuss an ongoing investigation publicly and spoke on condition of anonymity.

-Suspicious packages have been seized in New York, Washington, D.C., Florida and California.

-Trump still assails Clinton at rallies while supporters chant "lock her up" — two years after he defeated her.
-He also often singles out cable news network CNN and other news media whose reporting he does not like, terming them "fake news."
+Recovery of the packages to Biden and De Niro came after others were received by prominent Democrats and CNN.

+The first crude bomb to be discovered had been delivered Monday to the suburban New York compound of George Soros, a liberal billionaire and major contributor to Democratic causes.
+Soros has called Trump's presidency "dangerous."

 The bombs seized Wednesday, each with a small battery, were about six inches long and packed with powder and broken glass, said a law enforcement official who viewed X-ray images and spoke on condition of anonymity to discuss an ongoing investigation.